Your Ultra-Specific Guide to Destination Weddings

 How do I actually get married?
 Are the rules the same as back home?

 Laws about getting married vary, so your wedding coordinator will give you information about any special requirements.
-Some locations require couples be on the island for a few days before their ceremony while others require health certificates or paperwork.
+Some locations require couples be in destination for a few days before their ceremony while others require health certificates or paperwork.

 How do my guests book their rooms?
 And flights?